ItsAdamLY/ItsAdamLY/README.md

 camelCase for most languages, except C# (UpperCase) and Python and similar (snake_case) for methods/functions, UpperCase for classes for all languages.
 Variable naming in C# follow camelCase as in Java, including for private variables (i.e. no (_)).

-Whitespaces between each conditional and loop statements, none between try and catch clauses.
+(Occassionally) Whitespaces between each conditional and loop statements, as well as try and catch clauses.

 Writing example in Java: